DV

 Strategy & risk

 SPYI tracks S&P 500 Index with an options approach, while XDTE tracks SPX with a covered call approach.
-Beta is 0.69 for SPYI and 0.91 for XDTE, indicating SPYI is less volatile relative to the market.
+Beta is 0.7 for SPYI and 0.91 for XDTE, making SPYI the less volatile of the two by this measure.

 XDTE beta0.91